Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 <a name="set_option"></a>

-## Example code for setting an option.
+## Example Code for Setting an Option

 You will use a different API to set options, depending on whether you are using a device or module identity and whether you are using the convenience or lower layer APIs.
 The pattern is generally the same.